-We filled up twice, both with unleaded 95 as that was the only unleaded available.
+We filled up twice with unleaded 95 as that was the only unleaded available.
 Once in Norheimsund in Hardangerfjord and the other at the Stavanger airport.
 We paid 25.42 NOK per liter in Norheimsund and 26.98 NOK per liter at the airport.

 In USD, this equates to $11.63 and $12.35 per gallon, respectively.

-At an average of $12/gallon, I was delighted that we were driving a hybrid because we only spent $127 in gas to drive 825 miles.
+Gasoline averaged $12/gallon, and I was delighted we drove a hybrid because we only spent $127 in gas to drive 825 miles.